datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI04-intro-CRS-projection.md

 	</figcaption>
 </figure>

 > A coordinate reference system (CRS) is a coordinate-based local, regional or global system used to locate geographical entities. -- Wikipedia

 ## The Components of a CRS

 The coordinate reference system is made up of several key components:

-* **Coodinate System:** the X, Y grid upon which our data is overlayed and how we define where a point is located in space.
+* **Coordinate System:** the X, Y grid upon which our data is overlayed and how we define where a point is located in space.
 * **Horizontal and vertical units:** The units used to define the grid along the x, y (and z) axis.
 * **Datum:** A modeled version of the shape of the earth which defines the origin used to place the coordinate system in space.
 We will explain this further, below.
 * **Projection Information:** the mathematical equation used to flatten objects that are on a round surface (e.g. the earth) so we can view them on a flat surface (e.g. our computer screens or a paper map).

 ## Why CRS is Important

 It is important to understand the coordinate system that your data uses - particularly if you are working with different data stored in different coordinate systems.
 If you have data from the same location that are stored in different coordinate reference systems, **they will not line up in any GIS or other program** unless you have a program like ArcGIS or QGIS that supports **projection on the fly**.
 Even if you work in a tool that supports projection on the fly, you will want to all of your data in the same projection for performing analysis and processing tasks.

 <i class="fa fa-star"></i> **Data Tip:** Spatialreference.org provides an
 excellent <a href="http://spatialreference.org/ref/epsg/" target="_blank">online
 library of CRS information.</a>
 {: .notice}

 ### Coordinate System & Units

 We can define a spatial location, such as a plot location, using an x- and a y-value - similar to our cartesian coordinate system displayed in the figure, above.

 For example, the map below, generated in `R` with `ggplot2` shows all of the continents in the world, in a `Geographic` Coordinate Reference System.
 The units are Degrees and the coordinate system itself is **latitude** and **longitude** with the `origin` being the location where the equator meets the central meridian on the globe (0,0).

     library(rgdal)
     library(ggplot2)

+    ##
+    ## Attaching package: 'ggplot2'

+    ## The following object is masked from 'package:raster':
+    ##
+    ##     calc

     library(rgeos)

+    ## rgeos version: 0.3-26, (SVN revision 560)
+    ##  GEOS runtime version: 3.5.1-CAPI-1.9.1 r4246
+    ##  Linking to sp version: 1.2-5
+    ##  Polygon checking: TRUE

     library(raster)

     # be sure to set your working directory
     # setwd("~/Documents/data")

     # read shapefile
     worldBound <- readOGR(dsn="Global/Boundaries/ne_110m_land",
                           layer="ne_110m_land")

-    ## OGR data source with driver: ESRI Shapefile
-    ## Source: "Global/Boundaries/ne_110m_land", layer: "ne_110m_land"
-    ## with 127 features
-    ## It has 2 fields
+    ## Error in ogrInfo(dsn = dsn, layer = layer, encoding = encoding, use_iconv = use_iconv, : Cannot open data source

     # convert to dataframe
     worldBound_df <- fortify(worldBound)

-    ## Regions defined for each Polygons
+    ## Error in fortify(worldBound): object 'worldBound' not found

     # plot map
     worldMap <- ggplot(worldBound_df, aes(long,lat, group=group)) +